 - How often you avoid bodily sensations (like rapid heartbeat from exercise) because of panic.

 - How often your panic attacks interfered with work or responsibilities.

 - How often your panic attacks interfered with your social life.

 Scores Are Not Everything

-It should be noted that there are many types of panic attack severity scales, and that a lower score does not necessarily mean less severe panic attacks.
-For example, someone that doesn't avoid places but gets severe panic attacks multiple times a day may be suffering from severe panic attacks, but would still receive a lower score than someone that experiences fewer panic attacks but avoids work and social functions because of their panic.
+It should be noted that there are many types of severity scales, and that a lower score does not necessarily mean less severe panic attacks.
+For example, someone that doesn't avoid places but gets severe panic attacks multiple times a day may be suffering from severe panic attacks, but still receive a lower score than someone that experiences fewer panic attacks but avoids work and social functions because of their panic.